NikolaPanayotov/PogCount/README.md

 # remove all containers
 docker rm $(docker ps -a -q)

-# to rebuild fake_chat_watcher (must be in fake_chat_watcher dir)
-docker build -t fake-chat-watcher .

 # to open redis CLI while container is running
 docker exec -it <redis_containerID> redis-cli
 ```

 # Current functioning components:
-### Fake chat watcher bot
-- Very simple prototype for actual twitch chat watcher bot
-- Picks 1 of 3 keys randomly
-- The key is sent to redis in the form of an INCR command, to ++ the count for that emote
-- The actual chat watcher has some extra logic to match the words in a chat message to valid emote names
 ### Redis cached storage
 - Runs from standard redis image on dockerhub
 - Uses a `redis.conf` file to allow for outside connections